 Greek life is a great way to intensify your educational and community involvement with the support and camaraderie of a close group.
-Or build your leadership skills while bringing students together through Student Senate or our Multicultural Student Union.
+Or build your leadership skills while bringing students together through student government or our Multicultural Student Union.

 Compete on one of our NCAA Division I athletics teams, or cheer them on in Pep Band.
 Perform with the Bryant Players, or interview them for our next issue of The Archway.

-Whether you brush off your debate skills or volunteer at our Pride Center, you’ll discover and hone the facets of yourself that will lead you toward your brightest future.
+Whether you brush up your debate skills or volunteer at our Pride Center, you’ll discover and hone the facets of yourself that will lead you toward your brightest future.

 The Center for Student Leadership & Involvement strives to create an inclusive, community atmosphere that fosters personal and professional growth through leadership, programming, service opportunities and new student programs.

 The Fisher Student Center is the hub of campus activity.
-It's home to a number of student organizations, as well as the Office of Student Engagement, Center for Student Leadership and Involvement, the PwC Center for Diversity and Inclusion (which includes the Intercultural Center, Women’s Center and Pride Center), the Office for Student Event Services and Orientation Programs, and the University Bookstore.
+It's home to a number of student organizations, as well as the Center for Student Leadership and Involvement, the PwC Center for Diversity and Inclusion (which includes the Intercultural Center, Women’s Center and Pride Center), the Office for Student Event Services and Orientation Programs, and the University Bookstore.